-- The FULL Mode corresponds to the Active Mode of the system; MCU is permitted to read from and write to RAM Blocks. - RETENTION Mode is mainly used in Sleep Mode of the system.
-Data in RAM Blocks in this power mode does not get lost and is ready for use by the system when it switches from Sleep Mode to Active Mode. - RAM Blocks in POWER OFF Mode are powered down, and data stored in these blocks gets lost.
-Users shall store the data in advance.
+- The FULL mode corresponds to the active mode of the system; MCU is permitted to read from and write to RAM Blocks. - RETENTION mode is mainly used in sleep mode of the system.
+Data in RAM Blocks in this power mode does not get lost and is ready for use by the system when it switches from sleep mode to active mode. - RAM Blocks in POWER OFF mode are powered off, and data stored in these blocks gets lost.
+Users shall save the data before the system is powered off.